Data Protected - Philippines

 The Commission may: (i) issue compliance or enforcement orders; (ii) award indemnity on matters affecting any personal data or rights of data subjects; (iii) issue cease and desist orders or impose a temporary or permanent ban on the processing of personal data upon finding that the processing will be detrimental to national security or public interest, or if it is necessary to preserve and protect the rights of data subjects; (iv) recommend to the Department of Justice the prosecution of crimes and imposition of penalties; (v) compel or petition any entity, government agency or instrumentality to abide by its orders or take action on a matter affecting data privacy; and (vi) impose administrative fines for violations of the Data Privacy Act, the IRR and its other issuances.

 In previous years, the Commission had issued compliance orders directing entities to implement corrective measures to comply with the law.
-In 2019, the Commission dealt with numerous formal complaints in relation to online lending applications.

 The Commission also conducts privacy compliance checks to evaluate the existing governance, organisational, physical and technical measures of Personal Information Controllers and Personal Information Processors, with the aim of preventing or mitigating similar incidents in the future.